dodgen92/Expected-Value/README.md

 # Expected-Value
 A desktop app that calculates the sportsbook betting formula: Expected Value.
-Written in Java with
+Written in Java, GUI created with Swing.

 How to run-